inglettronald/guard/README.md

 - [ ] Implement safe returns out of Expression statements with null checks at each step along the way
 - [ ] Implement error handling for improper annotation usage
 - [ ] See if It's possible to supply a consumer as an annotation argument?!?
 Would be cool to modify the early exit code.
-- [ ] Implement some other types of annotations, such as `Guard.Empty`, `Guard.Exception`, etc. A lot of this is still pretty loose as I'll need to know how much I can abuse the parameters.
+- [ ] Implement some other types of annotations, such as `Guard.Empty`, `Guard.Exception`, `Guard.False` etc. A lot
+of this is still pretty loose as I'll need to know how much I can abuse the parameters.

 <h3>Example Developer Facing Usages</h3>